a-andres1/python-sandbox/p4e1/c2-notes.md

 ### Exercise 1

 - Write a program that uses input to prompt a user for their name and then welcomes them.
+Easy enough!
+A big thanks to W3 schools, as always.

 ### Exercise 2